svechev/Data_extraction/README.md

 The script is only used on one image, and it needs to be in the img directory.
 To use with a different image, you need to replace the current one.
 If the new image has a different name:
-In the beginning of the extract_data.py script, change the variable img_path1 or img_path2 to your desired image name
+In the beginning of the extract_data.py script, change the variable img_path1 or img_path2 to your desired image name.
+More information is provided in the beginning of the source code for extract_data.py.